NJIT-CS490-SP21/project1-ngp23/README.md

  ## what are known problem (Still existing), if any, with your project?
   - No problem's encounter at the current Mileston
  ## What would you do to improve you project in the future?
-  - Make the interface more user friendly as well as make it more presentable.
+  - Make the interface more user friendly as well as make it more presentable as well as make it more responsiefor the user friendlyness.